hzi-bifo/corona_protein_dynamics/README.md

    You can ignore it as this command just convert plots from PDF to PNG format.

-2. collect2: error: ld returned 1 exit status
+2. collect2: error: ld returned 1 exit status when compiling `phylogeo-tools`

    Your system's GLIBC is outdated.
 Please update it to a newer version.
 The update process will vary depending on your OS distribution.
+   In most cases, you can use the pre-built binary in the libs folder without needing to build it manually.
+Only compile the code if the pre-built version does not work.